The cost of childcare is high. Th cost of fourth trimester childcare, the three months after your baby is born, is the highest!

 Both of us ran on adrenaline, and thankfully, as stay at home parents, neither of us had to be somewhere else.
 In this mother’s case, her husband still has to be away at work and they also have a wild toddler to take care of.

 As a parent, I often think about how much I would spend to ensure that my child is happy and safe.
 That answer is always: whatever it takes.
 Therefore, if it costs $44,000 to keep this family’s baby safe, their toddler safer, and their marriage intact, I think they should go ahead.

 Affording Fourth Trimester Childcare Help

 The difficulty of raising a baby won’t last forever.
 You also get the most bang for your childcare buck during the fourth trimester.
 Therefore, you might as well spend the money where it counts the most.

 For those of you thinking about hiring a lot of care during the fourth trimester, I would actively save up the estimated cost so you can pay for the care in cash.
 Do not go into debt to pay for care.
 Instead, reduce the amount of care in order to live within your financial means.

 To determine how much you can comfortably afford to spend on fourth trimester care, I would take your annual household income and multiply it by 10% – 15%.
 In this family’s case, they need to earn at least $293,000 – $440,000 in annual household income to afford its $44,000, 3-month cost.

-All I know for certain is that this is one instance where money can buy happiness, or at least less misery!
+All I know for certain is that fourth trimester childcare is one instance where money can buy happiness.
+Or, at least less misery!